dnhtmir/dnhtmir.github.io/content/whoami.md

 draft: false
 ---

 I am a Security Professional who wants to become a Malware Researcher.
-It has been a wild ride, but I hope to eventually get there.

 This section is still under construction.